nature-of-code/NOC-S17-2-Intelligence-Learning/week4-neural-networks/README.md

 ## History
 * In 1943, Warren S. McCulloch, a neuroscientist, and Walter Pitts, a logician, developed the first conceptual model of an artificial neural network.
 In their paper, "[A logical calculus of the ideas immanent in nervous activity](https://pdfs.semanticscholar.org/5272/8a99829792c3272043842455f3a110e841b1.pdf),” they describe the concept of a neuron, a single cell living in a network of cells that receives inputs, processes those inputs, and generates an output.
 * Invented in 1957 by Frank Rosenblatt at the Cornell Aeronautical Laboratory ([original paper](http://www.ling.upenn.edu/courses/cogs501/Rosenblatt1958.pdf)), a perceptron is the simplest neural network possible: a computational model of a single neuron.
 A perceptron consists of one or more inputs, a processor, and a single output.
+* In 1969, in their book [Perceptrons](https://mitpress.mit.edu/books/perceptrons) Marvin Minksy and Seymour Papert demonstrate the limitations of perceptrons to solve only "linearly separable" problems.
+* Next up --> hidden layers and back propagation!
+* Next up --> Deep Learning!

 ## Online Reading
 * [Neural Networks (Nature of Code Chapter 10)](http://natureofcode.com/book/chapter-10-neural-networks/)